 If you are coming from outside of the UK, getting a UK mobile phone SIM could save you money.

-There are several mobile network providers in the UK, including 3, O2, EE, Vodafone, Tesco Mobile and GiffGaff, who provide similar services in different packages for you to choose from.
-SIM cards are readily available to buy at major airports, in supermarkets and in many local shops.
+There are several mobile network providers in the UK, including 3, O2, EE, Vodafone, Tesco Mobile and GiffGaff, who provide similar services in different packages.
+SIM cards are readily available to buy at major airports, in supermarkets and many local shops.

 You can buy a SIM card and a 30-day contract with it, which you can choose to extend or opt-out of.

-Two ways to pay for a mobile phone service in the UK
+Two ways to pay for mobile phone service in the UK

 If you think you will need an unlimited amount of minutes, texts and a large data allowance this may be the best deal for you.

 Paying monthly means taking up a 12-36 month contract, so you should think about if you want to commit to this length of time.